barryvdh/laravel-ide-helper/README.md

 'include_fluent' => true,
 ```

-Then run `php artisan ide-helper:generate`, you will now see all Fluent methods recognized by your IDE.
+Then run `php artisan ide-helper:generate-facades`, you will now see all Fluent methods recognized by your IDE.

 ### Auto-completion for factory builders